berylcczhang/TEST/doc/sphinx/cloudy.rst

   option will only work correctly on platforms that support nice.
 * ``-n NPROC, --nproc NPROC``: number of simultaneous cloudy processes to run; default is the number of cores available on the system
+* ``-qm QH0MIN, --qH0min QH0MIN``: minimum ionizing luminosity for
+  which to run cloudy (default = 0).
+As with ``--agemax``, for clusters / times where cloudy is not run, that case will still appear in the output, but the nebular spectra and nebular line luminosities will all be set to zero.
 * ``-ri RINNER, --rinner RINNER``: inner radius of the HII region, corresponding to :math:`r_0` in the explanation above, in cm; cannot set this and either ``ionparam`` or ``windparam``